-The Route Processing dialog box allows you to select product instances to apply route processing rules.
+The Route Processing dialog box allows you to select product instances to which you'll apply route processing rules.
 The Route Processing tool uses an iterative, multistep process to identify routes and check them for conditions defined in rules.
-Processing runs in the following manner.
+Processing executes in the following manner:

 Locate overlapping routes within an area that have matching attribute values

-At the beginning of processing, the tool selects routes that intersect an instance area of interest (AOI).
+At the beginning of processing, the tool selects routes that intersect an instance AOI.
 It then checks each route for matching attribute values defined in the Field Selection preferences.
 Routes with matching attribute values are flagged for rule set processing.

 Rule set processing

-The tool checks each route against rules in each rule set.
-If a route has attribute values that match the selection query defined in a required rule, the tool applies the rule's Field Calculation and IsVisible settings to the route.
+The tool checks each route against each rule in each rule set.
+If a route has attribute values that match the Selection Query defined in a required rule, the tool applies the rule's Field Calculation and IsVisible settings to the route.
 Rules are applied in order.
 If a route does not match the conditions defined in a rule, the next rule is checked.
 If all rules have been checked in a rule set, the tool moves to the next rule set.
 If a route does not match any rule or rule set conditions, the tool processes the route using the default rule.

 If the Route Hiding setting is checked, the tool finds routes matching attributes set in the Field Selection box.
 For each group of routes, the tool sets all but one route to not visible.